DanishNaeem549/Data-Analysis/README.md

 for creating the environment you want to download the conda and jupeter notebook in system and also install libraries like pandas, Numpy, matplotlib and seaborn

+I also add some of my practice project because I think best way of learning is practice